MagicMotion: Controllable Video Generation with Dense-to-Sparse Trajectory Guidance: Introduction

-In conclusion, the main contributions of our work are summarized as follows: \begin{itemize} \item We present MagicMotion, a trajectory-controllable image-to-video generation model that supports three types of control signals: masks, boxes, and sparse boxes. \item We introduce a data curation and filtering mechanism, and construct MagicData, the first public dataset for trajectory-controlled video generation. \item We propose MagicBench, a comprehensive benchmark for evaluating trajectory-controllable video generation models for both video quality and trajectory control accuracy across different numbers of controlled objects. \end{itemize}
+\begin{itemize} \item We present MagicMotion, a trajectory-controllable image-to-video generation model that supports three types of control signals: masks, boxes, and sparse boxes. \item We introduce a data curation and filtering mechanism, and construct MagicData, the first public dataset for trajectory-controlled video generation. \item We propose MagicBench, a comprehensive benchmark for evaluating trajectory-controllable video generation models for both video quality and trajectory control accuracy across different numbers of controlled objects. \end{itemize}